Nevada public assistance.

 Nevada Check Up, otherwise known as Children’s Health Insurance Program, can offer comprehensive, yet low-cost, public health care coverage to working poor and low income uninsured children who are not covered by government services such as Medicaid or private insurance.

 Prescription medication can be obtained from Senior Rx or Nevada Disability RX.
 The senior program helps the elderly in Nevada with paying for the cost of prescription medicine Medicare Part D expenses.
 The government funded service provides up to $5,100 in financial assistance and cash benefits per year depending on the patients situation.
-The Disability helps qualified individuals with disabilities pay for prescription medicines.
+The Disability public benefit helps qualified individuals with disabilities pay for prescription medicines.
+Or find other disability assistance programs in NV.